 Any woman who has ever had that smooth straight hair understands that not only do you have to put effort into getting it but some heating components are required.

 Avoiding Common Straightening Mistakes.

 One thing people do when they are pressed for time but want straight hair is they use the straightener on wet hair.
-Avoid doing this at all costs because there is a high chance that you will torch the strands of your hair.
+Avoid doing this at all costs, there’s a high chance of you damaging your hair.
 Not to mention the smell.
 You should also avoid using any heating tools that are broken, chipped, or damaged in any way as this can cause a fire, damage your hair due to dis-proportioned heat, or cause a short.
 If you would like to avoid getting dry hair from using a flat iron then try to limit use to about 3-4 times a week.

-Cleaning your flat iron is also imperative.
-There are special mixtures that are made for this however you can also just use warm water.
-Cleaning your flat iron is important as it prevents product build up.
+Cleaning your flat iron is also important to prevent product build up.
+There are special mixtures that are made for cleaning flat irons however you can also just use warm water.

 Incoming Search Terms:

 how to straighten natural hair.